luyomo/OhMyTiUP/README.md

     count: 3                                  # Number of PD nodes to generate
   tidb:
     instance_type: m5.2xlarge                 # TiDB instance type
+    #Scale one TiDB node from 2 to 3
-    count: 3                                  # Number of TiDB nodes to generate                -> Scale one TiDB node from 2 to 3
+    count: 3                                  # Number of TiDB nodes to generate
   tikv:
     instance_type: m5.2xlarge                 # TiKV instance type
+    # Scale three TiKV nodes from 3 to 6
-    count: 6                                  # Number of TiKV nodes to generate                -> Scale three TiKV nodes from 3 to 6
+    count: 6                                  # Number of TiKV nodes to generate
     volumeSize: 80                            # Volume Size of the TiKV nodes
   dm:
     instance_type: t2.micro                   # DM instance type